Most recently updated on September 3, 2023

 The site does contain an American Astronaut Wall of Fame at its visitors’ center.
 The facility has an Apollo astronaut command module as well as 1,400-pound chunk of meteorite found in the area.

 About 270,000 people visit the crater in a typical year.
 We stopped by in March 2022, following the 6-mile-long road off Interstate 40.
 An amusing sign tells you that the speed limit for cars is 50 miles per hour while the speed limit for meteors is 26,000 mph.

 Chris Wright was there with his wife and four children, ages 4, 6, 8 and 9, on this windy day.
 The family from Little Rock, Arkansas, was on a road trip.
-Wright said his children saw the crater on a TV show and wanted to see it.
+Wright said his children saw the crater on a TV show and wanted to see it in person.
 He said they were not disappointed.